s-kyungyong/Kronos/Repeat_annotations/README.md

 The next version of repeat annotations is produced by EDTA v2.2.2.
 Some input files need to be prepared.

 ### Annotated TREP Databases
 Download TREP database and filter out some sequences.
-We will only use annotations from *Triticum* and exlcudes any unknown classes.
+We will only use complete or consensus annotations from *Triticum* and exlcudes any unknown classes.
 The output will be used as --curatedlib.
 ```
 wget https://trep-db.uzh.ch/downloads/trep-db_complete_Rel-19.fasta.gz
 gunzip trep-db_complete_Rel-19.fasta.gz